bashmobarmeg/BashMobarmeg/README.md

 ## Front-End Developer

-Building modern, responsive, and interactive web interfaces with clean code and strong UI focus.
+Building modern, responsive, and clean web interfaces using HTML & CSS with strong UI focus.

 ---

 ## 🚀 About Me

-- Front-End Developer specializing in web interfaces
+- Front-End Developer specializing in web design
-- Focused on responsive design and user experience
+- Focused on responsive layouts and clean UI
-- Build real-world projects with clean architecture
+- Build real-world projects using HTML & CSS
-- Interested in improving performance and UI quality
+- Interested in improving design quality and user experience

 ---